antonhornquist/SerialOSCClient-sc/README.md

 ## Requirements

-This code was developed and have been tested in SuperCollider 3.8.
+This code was developed and has been tested in SuperCollider 3.8.

 ## Installation